JJtJetPlane/JPMobility/README.md

 # JPMobility

-A mobility mod for doom which allows you to slide, dounle jump, and cling to walls!
+A mobility mod for doom which allows you to slide, double jump, and cling to walls!

 Current CVARS: